WELCOME DR. DOZOIS OUR TEAM OUR RESEARCH JOIN THE TEAM PHOTOS

 Undergraduate degree: BA (Hons.)
 Psychology, Queen's University, 2014

-Jennifer is completing the fifth year of her PhD in the Dozois Lab.
-Her program of research aims to address methodological limitations of research on cognitive vulnerability to depression.
+Jennifer’s program of research aims to address methodological limitations of research on cognitive vulnerability to depression.
 Her master’s thesis and dissertation have specifically focused on evaluating the validity and utility of mood induction procedures (MIPs) commonly used in cognitive vulnerability research.
+Jennifer is currently on residency at the London Clinical Psychology Consortium (Adult Mental Health Track).

 Email: ohicks@uwo.ca